Sperm whale: Biological systems

 In 1959, the heart of a 22 metric-ton (24 short-ton) male taken by whalers was measured to be 116 kg, about 0.5% of its total mass.
 The circulatory system has a number of specific adaptations for the aquatic environment.
 The diameter of the aortic arch increases as it leaves the heart.
 This bulbous expansion acts as a windkessel, ensuring a steady blood flow as the heart rate slows during diving.
 The arteries that leave the aortic arch are positioned symmetrically.
 There is no costocervical artery.
 There is no direct connection between the internal carotid artery and the vessels of the brain.
 Their circulatory system has adapted to dive at great depths, as much as 2250 m for up to 120 minutes.
 More typical dives are around 400 m and 35 minutes in duration.
 Myoglobin, which stores oxygen in muscle tissue, is much more abundant than in terrestrial animals.
 The blood has a high density of red blood cells, which contain oxygen-carrying haemoglobin.
 The oxygenated blood can be directed towards only the brain and other essential organs when oxygen levels deplete.
 The spermaceti organ may also play a role by adjusting buoyancy (see below).
-The arterial retia mirabilia are extraordinarily well-developed.
-The complex arterial retia mirabilia of the sperm whale are more extensive and larger than those of any other cetacean.
+The arterial retia mirabilia are more extensive and larger than those of any other cetacean.